dannymagnus/CI_MS2_Space-Trek/README.md

 ### User Goals
 - Play a fun and engaging space theme microsite with quiz
 - Explore fun Earth and Surrounding planet facts
-- Test your Star_Trek and general space knowledge.
+- Test your general space knowledge.

 ### Site Owner Goals
 - Create an fun and interactive space-adventure microsite